Gösta Bagge

-Gösta Adolfsson Bagge (27 May 1882 – 3 January 1951) was a Swedish professor of economics and a conservative politician, and leader of the National Organization of the Right from 1935 to 1944.
+Gösta Adolfsson Bagge (27 May 1882 – 3 January 1951) was a Swedish economist and politician who served as Minister of Education during World War II from 1939 to 1944.
+He succeeded Arvid Lindman as leader of the General Electoral League in 1935 and represented Stockholm in both chambers of the Riksdag from 1932 to 1947.

 Biography

 Bagge was born in Stockholm and entered Uppsala University in 1900, where he graduated with a bachelor's degree in 1904.
 He then studied at the Johns Hopkins University in Baltimore 1904–1905.
 He took a licentiate degree at Stockholm University in 1911 and a Ph.D. in economics in Stockholm in 1917, with a thesis on the regulation of wages through trade unions.

 He worked at the National Board of Trade's division for labour statistics 1906 to 1909, where he studied collective bargaining.
 He was a teacher at the Stockholm School of Economics from 1917 to 1919.
 In 1921 he was appointed professor of economics and social policy at Stockholm University.

 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1933.

 He died on 3 January 1951 in Högalid, Stockholm.